Collateral Damage. A Civilian Internee in the Ottoman Empire.

 Who was Miss G. M. Levack?
 Why was she in Turkey?
 The archives give tantalising glimpses, facts without personality, but by piecing them together a dim picture emerges of the woman who is buried there and the type of life she must have led.

-When the Levacks arrived in 1913, there were many thousands of Europeans living and working in the Ottoman Empire, some of whom had been there for several generations and had never visited their 'native' country.
+But why were they heading for Baghdad?
+This was the era when Britannia ruled the waves.
+Not only did Britain have an empire but she also exerted considerable political and economic muscle around the world.
+There were, in fact, many thousands of Europeans living and working in the Ottoman Empire, some of whom had been there for several generations and had never visited their 'native' country.
 Their commercial and civic lives were governed by 'Capitulations'.
 Capitulatory privileges were granted by the Sultan to individual nations and generally included:

 - freedom to travel to all parts of the Ottoman Empire